Bachelor in Mechanical Engineering

 - Courses, individually defined by the project coordinator (6 credit points)

-The Bachelor Thesis, worth 14 credit points, marks the culmination of the Bachelor program.
+The Bachelor's Thesis, worth 14 credit points, marks the culmination of the Bachelor's program.
 Subjects for the thesis are listed by the D-MAVT professors, or, alternatively, may be individually agreed with professors.
-The supervisor establishes the conditions for the Bachelor Thesis.
+The supervisor establishes the conditions for the Bachelor's Thesis.

-The basic exams, the additional courses in the first year and the blocks 1 and 2 exams must be passed.
+The first year examinations, the additional courses in the first year and the blocks 1 and 2 examinations must be passed.